jlacar/jlacar.github.io/coding/_posts/2023-12-25-aoc-day7-fluent-api.md

 banner-width: 400
 banner-height: 400
 ---
-I've noticed a bit of a buzz on my social-vine lately about code talking, and that we should listen to it.
+I've noticed a bit of a buzz on my social-vine lately about code talking, and us listening to what it's saying.
 Of course, that's just a figure of speech, what my high school English teacher, Ms. Dinopol, taught us is an [anthropomorphization](https://dictionary.cambridge.org/dictionary/english/anthropomorphize), where we give human characteristics to something non-human.

 Developers have a proclivity for anthropomorphizing because it's useful in many ways.
 It's a way to cope with the many complex and abstract ideas rolling around in our heads all the time.
 It helps us solve difficult problems.
 [Rubber ducking](https://en.wikipedia.org/wiki/Rubber_duck_debugging) immediately comes to mind as a good example of this.
 Fluent APIs are another.